Cartoon Network (United Kingdom and Ireland): Programming blocks

 In September 2000, Toonami began broadcasting weekdays for two hours between 4 pm until 6 pm, and from 9 pm until 11 pm, as well as weekends from 10 am until noon and 10 pm until midnight.
-Dragonball Z had already been airing on Cartoon Network since March 2000, and had been attracting very good ratings, which may have contributed to the decision to launch Toonami in the UK.
-Its output consisted almost solely of Japanese anime such as the cult Dragonball Z, Tenchi Muyo, and Gundam Wing.
+Dragon Ball Z had already been airing on Cartoon Network since March 2000, and had been attracting very good ratings, which may have contributed to the decision to launch Toonami in the UK.
+Its output consisted almost solely of Japanese anime such as the cult Dragonball Z, Tenchi Muyo!, and Gundam Wing.
 The only non-Japanese shows for quite some time were The Real Adventures of Jonny Quest and Batman Beyond.
 As time went on, Toonami started to shift away from Japanese anime and action programming, eventually morphing into CN Too.

 Around the same time, there was almost completely new programming on the channel, and so Boomerang began in a late night slot; it ultimately branched off into its own channel after the block was discontinued.

 From February 2012 until July 2017, Cartoon Network shifted its major night of premieres to Monday evenings, under the names "Meaty Mondays", and as of April 2014 "Mega Mondays".
 Additionally, the block's name would change to "Mince Pie Mondays" every December, sporting a more festive look and airing Christmas specials to boot.
 In May 2014, a much smaller Friday variety block, titled "Funsize Fridays" was launched.
 This block only ran for around 2014, and consisted of playing "a different show every fifteen minutes".
 The shows featured in the block were Adventure Time, The Amazing World of Gumball, Clarence, Johnny Test, Regular Show, Steven Universe, Teen Titans Go!, and Uncle Grandpa.
 Only one of these shows would air new episodes in this block, passing the baton to a different show monthly.

 Eventually, both of these blocks were discontinued, and Cartoon Network was completely devoid of programming blocks for some time.
 However, in March 2018, a brand new Friday night premiere block launched, under the simple name "New Fridays".
 The block aired on Friday nights from 4pm to 9pm, and it was based upon the United States feed's "NEW NEW NEW NEW" block, carrying the same neon light branding from its international counterpart.
 Despite only lasting around four months, the block had a large variety of shows rotating in and out of premiere slots, including Adventure Time, The Amazing World of Gumball, Ben 10, Clarence, Cloudy with a Chance of Meatballs, Mighty Magiswords, Ninjago: Masters of Spinjitzu, OK K.O.!
 Let's Be Heroes, The Powerpuff Girls, Regular Show, Steven Universe, Supernoobs, Teen Titans Go!, We Bare Bears, Uncle Grandpa, and Unikitty!.
 The Canadian import Wishfart also had its premiere and new episodes restricted to the block.
 In July 2018, the block was discontinued unexpectedly.